abhigyanmadhukalya/link-to-bio/README.md

 # A HTML webpage to link social media
-## Made using Takuya Matsuya's Youtube Video
+## Made using Takuya Matsuyama's Youtube Video